-Numerous studies have examined the link between chronic exposure to industrial solvents, benzene, and other chemicals, and a range of diseases among service members stationed at U.S. military facilities.
+Numerous studies have examined the link between chronic exposure to industrial solvents, benzene, and other chemicals and various diseases among service members stationed at U.S. military facilities.
 If you were stationed at a military base that was heavily contaminated with these hazardous substances, your risk of developing non-Hodgkin's lymphoma is high.

 Several studies concerning the link between exposure to dangerous chemicals and the onset of non-Hodgkin's lymphoma have been conducted in a handful of states.
-There are many scientific experts who suspect that the ingestion of harmful substances may be an underlying factor.
+Many scientific experts suspect that the ingestion of harmful substances may be an underlying factor.
 It does not seem to be a very farfetched idea since hazardous industrial spills and leaks are happening all the time across the country.

 Harmful chemicals present at military bases that can greatly increase the risk of developing non-Hodgkin's lymphoma in those who were exposed to, include:

-Since the mid-1970s, several epidemiologic studies have suggested an association between exposure to organic contaminants and increased rates of cancer.
+Since the mid-1970s, several epidemiologic studies have suggested an association between exposure to organic contaminants and increased cancer rates.
 The focus to date has been on chlorinated solvents such as trichloroethylene and perchloroethylene.

 Other military bases & installations contaminated with chlorinated solvents: